jobless-devs/Jobhub/docs/folder-structure.md

 Our project leverages AWS RDS for database solutions.
 The `database` directory is pivotal in this context, containing all database-related scripts, migrations, and seed data.
 This organization ensures that any changes or additions to the database structure are easily traceable and manageable.

 ### docs/
 Documentation is the backbone of any project, ensuring that developers, both current and future, understand the project's architecture, decisions, and workflows.
 The `docs` directory is a dedicated space for all project-related documentation, from setup guides to architectural decisions.
+Additionally, the `docs` directory contains subdirectories mirroring the main project structure, which will house detailed `.md` documents related to each specific component.

 ### events/
 Event-driven architectures are becoming increasingly popular, especially with the rise of serverless computing.
 Our `events` directory is tailored for configurations or scripts related to AWS CloudWatch Events or any other event-driven mechanisms we might adopt.
 This separation ensures that event-related logic doesn't clutter the main application code.